2026 West Central Youth Baseball League Rules

 -

-Any player rostered with a town in WCYB may, at any time before or during a game, be moved up to play in an older league game to fill a team's lineup left shorthanded due to an absence, injury, or illness to complete the roster.
+Any player rostered with a town in WCYL may, at any time before or during a game, be moved up to play in an older league game to fill a team's lineup left shorthanded due to an absence, injury, or illness to complete the roster.
 In these cases, there will be no limitation on the number of innings.
 If the regular team player shows up before completion of the game, that player will be put in place of the substitute, who will be removed from the game.
 (Except in 12U, see rule 11) There will be no penalty for substitution or batting order due to the regular player being placed in the game.
 Teams must have 8 players present to start a game.
 Seven of the 8 players must be permanent team rostered players (not moved up from a lower league).
 If a team chooses to play with 8 players, that team must take an out each inning when the 9th batting position comes up in the line-up.
 If both coaches agree before the game, and note in writing in the score books, the out for the 9th position may be disregarded.
 Both coaches are to note players being moved up for the game in the scorebook.
 At no time will an underage player be allowed to play in place of a regular team rostered player if that player is present and able to play.
 If a Minor is moving up to Majors, the player can only pitch in one division.

 -

-Underage players moved up (*Sec A-9) must not play in more than one-third of the regular season games.
-If said underage player plays more than one-third of the regular season games in the older division, the player must be put on the permanent roster of the older team and may not be moved back to the younger division unless a waiver has been granted by the WCYB Executive Board for a player to fill out a permanent shortage for a roster on an older division (it is to be noted that a Minor player filling out a spot on a Major team will only be allowed to pitch in one division).
+Underage players moved up under WCYL rule #9 must not play in no more than one-third of the regular season games.
+If said underage player plays more than one-third of the regular season games in the older division, the player must be put on the permanent roster of the older team and may not be moved back to the younger division unless a waiver has been granted by the WCYL Executive Board for a player to fill out a permanent shortage for a roster on an older division (it is to be noted that a Minor player filling out a spot on a Major team will only be allowed to pitch in one division).
 All underage players that move up must occur within the same town.
 A player who is on a different team in the same age division may not be used as a sub on another team in his age group.

 -

-Late arrivals/illness/injury: If a player is unable to complete a game due to illness or injury, that player may be skipped in the batting order without penalty.
-6U and 8U: Players who show up late to a game that has already started shall be added to the bottom of the batting order with no penalty.
-(Note- If the player shows up before his 1st turn at bat the coach may leave him in his original batting position).
-10U and 12U: All rostered players possibly coming should be in batting line up.
+10U and 12U: All rostered players possibly coming should be in the batting line up.
 If a player is absent when his turn in batting order comes up the first time at bat, the coach can either remove the player or take an out for every time the player comes up for bat the rest of the game until the player shows up.
 (Note- If the player shows up in the 3rd inning and it comes up for his third time up at bat and had not been removed at his first time at bat, the player bats).
 If a 12U player shows up after first at bat, he cannot take the place of a farmed-up player.

 -

-A copy of these West Central Youth Baseball Rules and a copy of the up-to-date Cal Ripken Rules and Regulations are required to be available at every concession stand in the league.
+A copy of these West Central Youth League Rules/a copy of the up-to-date Cal Ripken Rules and Regulations/ and current USSSA Rules are required to be available at every concession stand in the league.No WCYL team will be forced to play on Mother's Day or the Saturday, Sunday, or Monday of the Memorial Day Holiday weekend.

 -